-Unprecedented changes to Canadian Immigration (and the world) have occurred over the past two weeks.
+The impacts of COVID-19 on immigration have caused unprecedented changes to Canadian Immigration (and the world) over the past two weeks.
 First with travel restrictions, border closures, and then with visa office closures in countries around the world.

 Our clients have questions regarding candidates, new hires, and current employees, who may be impacted by changes to immigration practices.
 The following FAQ’s can assist you with some of the questions you may have.

 Can Temporary Foreign Workers Enter Canada at This Time?

 Yes, at this time a person with an approved work permit can travel to Canada by air or land.
 Airlines conduct mandatory health checks prior to allowing anyone to board flights.

 In ALL cases, it is mandatory to self-isolate for 14 days upon arrival to Canada.
 This does not mean they can’t work from their home during this period.